davegallant/site/content/post/running-k3s-in-lxc-on-proxmox.md

 ## Wrapping up

-Installing K3s in LXC on proxmox works with a few tweaks to the default configuration.
+Installing K3s in LXC on Proxmox works with a few tweaks to the default configuration.
 I later followed the Tekton's [Getting Started](https://tekton.dev/docs/getting-started/) guide and was able to deploy it in a few commands.

 ```console